Bocock History, Family Crest & Coats of Arms

-Another 25 words (2 lines of text) are included under the topic Early Bocock Notables in all our PDF Extended History products and printed products wherever possible.
+Another 90 words (6 lines of text) are included under the topic Early Bocock Notables in all our PDF Extended History products and printed products wherever possible.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto: Regi regnoque fidelis